NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Illiceru.md

 abilities_mid:
   - name: ""
   - name: "Naturally Invisible"
-    desc: "  The illiceru is Invisible at all times, though the human- like ends of its tentacles are always visible.
-Due to this, creatures that can't see the illiceru are not Off-Guard to its tentacle Strikes.
-These tentacles can be targeted by Strikes and spells instead of the illiceru itself to avoid the flat check to target a Hidden or Undetected creature, although the illiceru has a +2 circumstance bonus to its AC and Reflex saves when the target is a tentacle."
+    desc: "  The illiceru is [[undefined]] at all times, though the human- like ends of its tentacles are always visible.
+Due to this, creatures that can't see the illiceru are not [[undefined]] to its tentacle Strikes.
+These tentacles can be targeted by Strikes and spells instead of the illiceru itself to avoid the flat check to target a [[undefined]] or [[Conditions/Undetected|Undetected]] creature, although the illiceru has a +2 circumstance bonus to its AC and Reflex saves when the target is a tentacle."

 attacks:
   - name: ""